Section 4 Simulation construction

 4. Completing the course

-On completion of the course, users will be able to initialise a TUFLOW CATCH simulation in the desired geographical projection system, complete with automatically populated templates for all control files.
+On completion of the course, users will be able to use the downloaded TUFLOW CATCH plugin to initialise a TUFLOW CATCH simulation in the desired geographical projection system, complete with automatically populated templates for all control files.
 The sections presented below assume that this QGIS initialisation process has occurred and describe the resulting general arrangements and subsequent construction of a TUFLOW CATCH simulation.

 4.4 General arrangement